carlwiedemann/carlwiedemann.github.io/md/2025-08-19-better-command-line-composability-with-ruby.md

 {"2":["foo","bar"],"1":["charlie","alpha"]}
 </code></pre>

-Again, what I love most about this solution is that we don't have to step *outside* of Ruby -- we don't have to juggle `sed` and `awk` and recall the nuances between various linux & macos flavors.
+Again, what I love most about this solution is that we don't have to step *outside* of Ruby -- we don't have to juggle `sed` and `awk` and recall the nuances between various Linux & macOS flavors.
 We just stay within Ruby, and think in Ruby.

-Also, we stay within the confines of the Unix Philosphy -- text based streams with small tools.
+Also, we stay within the confines of the Unix Philosophy -- text based streams with small tools.
 But this takes us beyond where we could go before.

 I hope it inspires your own vehicles of command line exploration.